RomainTT/yapyseq/doc/devdoc.md

     for users.
   * On-the-fly variables, created during the run of the sequence, for instance to manage loop counts.
-These variables are managed in special nodes of type `seq_var`.
+These variables are managed in special nodes of type `variable`.
 In these nodes, a dictionary is given to create/update the variables.
 In this dictionary, keys are the name of the variables and values are Python statements that will be evaluated and stored in their corresponding variable.
 These special nodes do not allow to modify built-in